-- 5) % Change in "Same Clinic Revenues" "Same Clinic Revenues" means all gross revenues (net of adjustments for contractual allowances) of Agility and its affiliates, on a consolidated basis, generated by outpatient clinics and contracts with long-term care facilities and hospitals that have been in Agility's system for at least one year, over the fiscal year immediately preceding the fiscal year just ended. - 6) Although this number was below 1.00 for 2015 it has shown signs of improvement recently and Agility had cash available to it to fund the Distribution to Alaris in 2015.
-Agility continues to make the monthly distribution payment to Alaris in 2016. - 7) The Annual Earnings Coverage Ratio published in the AIF dated March 27, 2015 for Agility was estimated to be 0.80 for the twelve months ended December 31, 2014 based on internal unaudited financial information provided to Alaris by management of Agility.
-After receiving audited results for the 12 months ended December 31, 2014 the actual Annual Earnings Coverage Ratio was 0.55x.
+- 5) % Change in "Same Clinic Revenues" "Same Clinic Revenues" means all gross revenues (net of adjustments for contractual allowances) of Agility and its affiliates, on a consolidated basis, generated by outpatient clinics and contracts with long-term care facilities and hospitals that have been in Agility's system for at least one year, over the fiscal year immediately preceding the fiscal year just ended. - 6) Although this number is below 1.00 for 2016 and currently, Agility made payments to Alaris for Distributions in January through March 2016 and began again in October 2016 and continue in 2017 as of the date of this publication.
+The ECR assumes all distributions were made to Alaris in 2016. - 7) Although this number was below 1.00 for 2015 and 2014.
+Agility had cash available to it to fund the Distribution to Alaris in those years.